infinityworks/straight-and-arrow/README.md

 # straight-and-arrow

-The 2017 graduates' archery web app
+This is the 2017 graduates' archery web app

+# To Build Container
+`make init`

+# To Kill and Remove the Container
+`make tear-down`